Realistic tattoo: a demanding style | 10 MASTERS

 If you want to learn all these techniques in depth, Coreh López gives you his best tricks and practices, so you get to become a true professional in this.
 Check out our courses and discover how!

-Conclusion: realism is complex but not impossible
+Conclusion: Realism is complex but not impossible

 Complex things can be achieved, no matter how unattainable they may seem.
 The secret is to work step by step, persevere, be patient and practice.
 Realism requires many skills, but above all, a lot of time and effort.